Client-Side Web SDK

 There are two functions to implement for the OTP handling - a start and a finish step.

-In order to set the OTP handler, implement withOtpFallback(startStep: OtpStartStep | OtpStartStepFn, finishStep: OtpFinishStep | OtpFinishStepFn)
+To set the OTP handler, implement withOtpFallback(startStep: OtpStartStep | OtpStartStepFn, finishStep: OtpFinishStep | OtpFinishStepFn)

 , OtpStartStep